-Jaguar owner gets car 46 years later
+Jaguar owner to get car back 46 years later

 Los Angeles — Forty-six years ago Ivan Schneider, successful Manhattan lawyer, bought himself the Jaguar convertible that would feature in a most unusual tale of unrequited love.